Born from NASA technology and perfected for sleep.

 In the warmer months, try using summer bedding and avoid heavy tog duvets or thick blankets that can trap heat.
 If you tend to overheat, opt for cooling fabrics to help regulate your temperature and keep you comfortable.

-On the other hand, during the colder months, a thicker duvet and a few extra layers of winter bedding might be just what you need to stay cosy.
+On the other hand, during the winter, a thicker duvet and a few extra layers of winter bedding might be just what you need to stay cosy.
 But be careful not to overdo it.
 Too many layers could make you too warm, causing those middle-of-the-night wake-ups.

 It might sound surprising, but taking a warm bath before bed can actually help your body cool down and prepare for sleep.
 The warmth of the bath causes blood to flow away from your core and into your extremities, mimicking the natural cooling process your body goes through as it winds down for the night.

-In fact, research shows that spending just ten minutes in a warm bath within an hour of bedtime can help you fall asleep faster and improve your sleep quality.
+In fact, research shows that spending just ten minutes in a warm bath around one to two hours before bed can help you fall asleep faster and improve your sleep quality.
 It can even reduce the chances of waking up during the night, leaving you feeling refreshed and ready to start the day.

 Just like your bedding, the pyjamas you choose can make a big difference to your sleep quality.
 Thick fabrics and synthetic materials tend to trap heat, causing your body temperature to rise and making it harder to settle into restful sleep.
 While that cosy, fluffy jumper is perfect for snuggling up before bed, it’s best to switch to something lightweight and breathable when it’s time to sleep.
 Opt for natural fabrics like cotton, which will feel comfortable and cool on the skin.

 Though it may be tempting to crank the heating up on those crisp winter nights, make sure to turn it down a notch before you go to bed.
-Aim for a temperature between the recommended 18-21°C for the duration of the night to ensure that the heat doesn’t affect your sleep.
+Aim for a temperature between the recommended 15.6–18.3°C throughout the night to avoid heat affecting your sleep.
 If you need a bit of extra warmth to get cosy in bed, try using a hot water bottle to settle in, but make sure to remove it before you drift off.
 On hotter nights, if you don’t mind the noise, use a fan to keep cool.

 Particularly important in the summer, keeping a window open during the night encourages air circulation, lowering humidity that can cause a room to feel stuffy.
 Proper ventilation can help with body temperature regulation, supporting the natural drop in temperature as you fall asleep.
 If you live on a busy street and the noise makes keeping the window open challenging, try opening it for about an hour before bed to let in some fresh air.

 A popular choice in many Scandinavian countries, using a separate duvet from your partner can make a big difference to your sleep.
-It prevents body heat transfer, allowing each person to regulate their own temperature, thus supporting their individual circadian rhythm.
+It prevents body heat transfer, allowing each person to regulate their own temperature and supporting individual circadian rhythms.

-With separate duvets, you can also choose the tog that works best for you, optimising your sleep environment to suit your personal preferences.
+With separate duvets, you can also choose the tog that best suits you, optimising your sleep environment to your personal preferences.

 Read more about the Scandinavian method and how it could improve your sleep.